The Patriot (2000 film): Critical response

-On Rotten Tomatoes, The Patriot holds an approval rating of 61% based on 137 reviews, with an average rating of 6.10/10.
+On Rotten Tomatoes, The Patriot holds an approval rating of 62% based on 138 reviews.
 The site's critics consensus reads: "The Patriot can be entertaining to watch, but it relies too much on formula and melodrama."
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 35 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "A" on an A+ to F scale.

 The New York Times critic Elvis Mitchell gave the film a generally negative review, although he praised its casting and called Mel Gibson "an astonishing actor", particularly for his "on-screen comfort and expansiveness".
 He said the film is a "gruesome hybrid, a mix of sentimentality and brutality".
 Jamie Malanowski, also writing in The New York Times, said The Patriot "will prove to many a satisfying way to spend a summer evening.
 It's got big battles and wrenching hand-to-hand combat, a courageous but conflicted hero and a dastardly and totally guilt-free villain, thrills, tenderness, sorrow, rage and a little bit of kissing".
 In his review of the film, the critic Roger Ebert wrote, "I enjoyed the strength and conviction of Gibson's performance, the sweep of the battle scenes, and the absurdity of the British caricatures.
 None of it has much to do with the historical reality of the Revolutionary War, but with such an enormous budget at risk, how could it?"